mdditt2000/kubernetes-1-18/cis 1.14/QuickStartGuideCluster.md

   podCIDR: "10.244.20.0/24
 ```

+**Manage resources**

+Specify what resources are configured with the following three options.
+This guide is using user-defined configmap

+* manageRoutes = "manage-routes", false, specify whether or not to manage Route resources
+* manageIngress = "manage-ingress", false, specify whether or not to manage Ingress resources
+* manageConfigMaps = "manage-configmaps", true, specify whether or not to manage ConfigMap resources

 ## Create CIS Controller, BIG-IP credentials and RBAC Authentication

 Configuration options available in the CIS controller using user-defined configmap